I found the place by accident, like everybody does.

 There was jamming at the rock on Sunday nights, with some talented musicians turning up to play, and, sometimes, a Ukrainian girl who lit up flaming torches and danced around the deck to our music.
 I liked to join in on the djembe, and we all played faster when Anna spontaneously combusted like that.
 The musicians were the first people I got to know — Dieter, a brilliantly gifted saxophonist and flautist, his friend Philippe, a skeletal Frenchman who played gentle, melodic bass, and various Thais, guys like Samart, a talented percussionist, Chai, who played flamenco-style guitar, and Daeng, peerless on the didgeridoo.
 At times the music had a sparse weirdness — drums, sax, bass and didge — that was completely right for the treetops, the rhythms of crickets and frogs, and the moon peering over the top of the hill.

 One Sunday night we were taking a break; Nung had put some reggae on.
 There were about fifteen or twenty people — mostly strangers, including some Chinese tourists, sitting round on the benches that ran along the sides of the boat.
-I’d brought Steve, Apsara’s son, with me that night, and had just sat down next to him when suddenly the music stopped.
+I’d brought Steve, Ap’s boy, with me that night, and had just sat down next to him when suddenly the music stopped.
 There was a moment of shocked silence, and I swear I heard an intake of breath from the Chinese.
 Then a new tune came on: ‘Land Down Under’, that pop-reggae tune by an Australian band from the nineties.

 I looked round.
 Out of nowhere an extraordinary figure had appeared.
-Naked apart from a pair of shorts, his body mottled from neck to toe with tattoos, muscles snaking like pythons beneath his skin, he moved around the deck in a distinctive dance — or tried to, because he kept losing his balance, as if the deck, for him, were pitching in a heavy ocean swell.
-Whatever he was on, it seemed to have taken him into some other dimension altogether, leaving his powerful body in ours, and filling everyone with a momentary unease, as they tried to assess whether there was a problem here.
+Naked apart from a pair of shorts, his body mottled from neck to toe with tattoos, muscles snaking beneath his skin, he moved around the deck in a distinctive dance — or tried to, because he kept losing his balance, as if the deck, for him, were pitching in a heavy ocean swell.
+Whatever he was on, it seemed to have taken him into some other dimension altogether, leaving his body in ours, and filling everyone with a momentary unease, as they tried to assess whether there was a problem here.
 His appearance was so wild, it was as if he had erupted from some mythic time, a figure from legend or fantasy.

 As he swayed and overbalanced, everyone seemed to hold their breath, waiting for the crash.
 But none came, because each time he fell he executed an instinctive and perfect roll, like a paratrooper, the heavy musculature on his back turning his body into a smooth hoop.
 The only noise was when his bare feet, on the upswing, brushed a table and disturbed some drinks.

 Lying on his back, he looked at me upside-down and seemed to gesture towards me, so to break the tension I went over and held out my hand to pull him to his feet.
-He lay back on the bench and we talked for a minute or two; our conversation was somewhat incoherent, probably, because he was so high and I, despite my attempted assurance, was a little unsettled — like everyone else — by this apparition of a man who couldn’t stand up but fell with such grace.
+He lay back on the bench and we talked for a minute or two; our conversation was somewhat incoherent, probably, because he was so high and I, despite my attempted assurance, was a little bit unsettled — like everyone else — by this apparition of a man who couldn’t stand up but fell with such grace.

 He told that me he lived ‘down there’, jerking his head over his left shoulder towards the darkness of trees below us, where one or two lights peeped through the canopy.